 Planting a Mango Tree

-Plant it in a planter according to the current size of the rootball of the plant and update the planter as the plant gets bigger in a year or two or whenever it’s required.
+Select a planter according to the current size of the rootball of the plant and update the planter as the plant gets bigger in a year or two or whenever it’s required.
 You’ll need a large pot to accommodate a mango tree.

 The Best Time for Planting

 The best time for planting a mango tree is in spring.
 However, in their native habitat like India, mangoes are planted before the beginning of the Monsoon (July, August) or after the rainy season.

 It needs light, well-drained soil that is very rich in organic matter.
 The pH level around 5.5-7.5 (slightly acidic to neutral).
 Instead of using regular soil from the garden, use a high-quality potting mix.
 Also, at the time of planting, add 1/3 part of compost or aged manure in the mix.